How Much Value Does a New Roof Add to Your Home?

 Your roof also impacts how your home looks from the outside.
 The foundation and bones of a house may be beautiful, but if it has a roof that’s degrading and falling apart, no one’s going to pay attention to anything else.
 This is problematic if you’re considering selling.
 It’s also problematic if you need a home inspection of any kind.
 Believe it or not, the health of your roof is one of the biggest factors in determining the overall value of your home.

 All-in-all, a new roof will likely give you a return on investment of about 60-68%, depending on the condition of your old roof and quality of materials used.1 You’re not going to get 100% ROI, but that doesn’t mean that you shouldn’t consider it.
-A new roof will increase your home’s resale value by about $12,000 based on the national average.2 This is better than a lot of renovation projects or even home additions, so it’s worth considering.
+A new roof will increase your home’s average resale value by about $12,000 based on national figures.2 This is better than many renovation projects or even home additions, especially in today’s competitive housing market, so it’s worth considering.

 Short-Term vs. Long-Term Roof Value